-Your photos always seem to be very conceptually strong.
+Your photos always seem conceptually strong.
 Can you tell us a bit about your pre-planning?
 Do you sketch an idea before you shoot it?

 Dropping out was a bit scary, but I don’t regret it at all!
 I had just finished my second year of college and still had no idea what I wanted to do.
 I had always wanted to do something artistic, but had heard that artists can’t make much money, so I was planning on settling with something like psychology or advertising.
 Meanwhile, I was spending hours every day practicing photography, and eventually decided I was doing well enough that I could devote my time into pursuing something I enjoy.
 I actually quit my job recently as well, and it’s actually been working out well so far!
 Lately I’ve been making more through commissioned work and prints than I did when I was working, and it’s been growing quickly!
 I’m the first person in my family to drop out of college, and I’ve never been happier!

 How have your experiences while traveling changed the way you look at the world, and especially how has it changed your thinking process and the way you produce imagery?

 Traveling showed me how differently people live, and made me very grateful to live where I do.
 If I had grown up in most of the places I had traveled to, I wouldn’t have been able to afford a camera and do what I love.
 In order to take photos while traveling, I had to adapt.
 I couldn’t get very many props, I wasn’t able to drive to locations, and I couldn’t wait and shoot when lighting was right, so I had to try to work with what I had.
 I think it definitely took me out of my comfort zone, and ended up being very helpful in the end.